 Graves to governance

 Given the lack of public interest in maintaining the cemetery, it is not surprising the City of Sydney decided to instead use the site for its Town Hall.
-However, political difficulties and public opposition to disturbing graves meant the colonial government offered other sites to the City, including George Street Markets, the police office, the old Government House site and Hyde Park.
-So for more than 30 years the Council met in various pubs and buildings around town.
+However, political difficulties and public opposition to disturbing graves meant the colonial government offered other sites to the council, including George Street Markets, the police office, the old Government House site and Hyde Park.
+So for more than 30 years the council met in various pubs and buildings around town.